 Old Faithful Geyser Streaming Webcam

 Old Faithful, named by members of the 1870 Washburn Expedition, was once called “Eternity’s Timepiece” because of the regularity of its eruptions.
 Despite the myth, this geyser has never erupted at exact hourly intervals, nor is it the largest or most regular geyser in Yellowstone National Park.
 It does, however, erupt more frequently than any other of the large geysers.
-An eruption usually last between 1.5-5 minutes and can reach heights of 106-184 ft.
+An eruption usually lasts between 1.5-5 minutes and can reach heights of 106-184 ft.
 (30-55 m).

 The view on this webcam also showcases the Upper Geyser Basin, one of the most unique and dynamic places on earth, so expect to see different views of the basin when Old Faithful is not in eruption.
 With about 300 active geysers, this area has the largest concentration of geysers in the world.